cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 out will be unloaded, so the set of loaded modules is consistent).

 Note also that this topic shows the most dependence on the version of Environment Modules.
-For the Flavours strategies, I could not get the switching of a module upon which other modules depended to work (the wrapper script returned weird errors).
+For the Flavours strategies, the switching of a module upon which other modules depended does not work (the wrapper script returned weird errors).
 The other strategies all rely on the automatic module handling feature to enable the unload and reload of modules which depend on the module being switched out.
 Thus for 3.x versions of Environment Modules (or even 4.x versions w/out automatic module handling enabled),